 The Technical – Rainwater Harvesting

-There are myriad different forms of rainwater harvesting systems.
+There are myriad different forms of harvesting systems available.
 From the most basic, which may just be a barrel at the end of an eavestrough, to more complicated and robust systems.
-In all instances however, there is a common language which is associated with rainwater harvesting systems, and this will help guide you as you develop your own ideas and strategies for rainwater collection and harvesting.
+In all instances however, there is a common language which is associated with collection and harvesting systems, and this will help guide you as you develop your own ideas and strategies for rainwater collection and harvesting.

 The following specifics are outlined in the basic “flow” that you might expect in the process of harvesting rainwater.
 Starting with the area you have selected that is the primary “surface” from which you will collect the rainwater, to the systems you will use to convey the rainwater to a collecting area, the collection area itself, and finally the distribution of that water to your desired use areas.